Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

+Here, $\B{S}_{j} = \B{D}_j^T \B{D}_j$ and $\B{S}_{j,k} = (\B{D}_j^T \B{D}_j)\otimes \B{I}_k + \B{I}_j \otimes (\B{D}_k^T \B{D}_k)$ are the smoothness penalty matrices for the main effects and the interaction components, respectively (further details are provided in the Supplement \citep{supplement}).
+For convenience, we use the same smoothness penalty~$\lambda_{1}$ for both the main and the interaction effects, though in general, they may be taken to be different.
+The above representation leads to the following form of the optimization problem~\eqref{eq: GAM with interactions L0 FunForm}:

-{\bf Algorithms for sparse nonlinear interactions: Problem~\eqref{eq: GAM with interactions L0}.} As mentioned earlier,~\eqref{eq: GAM with interactions L0} can be expressed as a MIP and solved for small-to-moderate scale problems using modern MIP solvers.
-However, given the problem-sizes of interest and the fact that we seek to compute solutions to~\eqref{eq: GAM with interactions L0} for a family of tuning parameters, we discuss faster alternatives.
+The indicator functions in the above equation are applied to vectors of basis coefficients corresponding to particular main or interaction effects.
+Hence, for example, when $\mathbb{1} \bigl[\B{\beta}_j \neq \B 0 \bigr]$ equals zero, the entire main effect~$\M{f}_{j}$ is also zero.
+As mentioned earlier,~\eqref{eq: GAM with interactions L0} can be expressed as a MIP and solved for small-to-moderate scale problems using modern MIP solvers.
+Developing specialized branch-and-bound based solvers for Problem~\eqref{eq: GAM with interactions L0} along the lines of~\cite{hazimeh2022sparse,hazimeh2021group} is beyond the scope of this work.
+We present fast approximate algorithms to obtain good solutions to Problem~\eqref{eq: GAM with interactions L0} for a family of tuning parameters.
 We note that the objective in Problem~\eqref{eq: GAM with interactions L0} is a sum of a smooth convex loss function and a discontinuous regularizer separable across the components $\{\B\beta_{j}\}$ and $\{\B\theta_{i,k}\}$.
 Motivated by the strong empirical performance of cyclical coordinate descent (CD) methods~\citep{wright2015coordinate} in $\ell_0$-penalized linear regression~\citep{HazimehL0Learn}, we explore block CD methods to obtain fast approximate solutions for the nonparametric setting with interactions~\eqref{eq: GAM with interactions L0}.
 For convergence guarantees of this procedure, see~\cite{HazimehL0Learn} and references therein.